wein.plus

 Stamina

-Latin name for the stamens (ez. stems) of a flower; see under flower bud.
+Latin name for the stamens of a flower; see there.

-The flower bud of the cultivated grapevine is a hermaphrodite flower, i.e. it contains the male and female sexual organs united in a single flower bud, which makes fertilisation much easier than in unisexual plants.
-The male sexual organs are the pollen-producing stamens (stamina), which consist of the stalk-shaped filament and the yellowish anthers at the tip.
-The entirety of all the stamens of a flower is called the androeceum.
-An anther contains four pollen sacs in which the pollen grains are formed with the haploid (n=19) male gametes (fertilising hormones).
-In the vine flower, five of these free-standing stamens surround the female sexual organ, the ovary, in a circle.
-This consists of two fused carpels, which contain two compartments with ovules inside.
-For this reason, the grapevine is an opaque flowering plant.
+The flower bud of the cultivated grapevine is bisexual.
+Around 99% of all grapevines are hermaphrodite flowers, whose two sexes are united in one organ.
+The male sexual organs are the stamens or stamina, which consist of the stalk-shaped filament and the yellowish anthers at the tip.
+The entirety of the stamens of a flower is called the androecium.
+An anther contains four pollen sacs, where the pollen grains with the male gametes (pollen, pollen) are formed.
+In the flower, five of these free-standing stamens surround the female reproductive organ in a circle.

 Ovary, pistil and stigma